Blank-1327/Railway-crossing-gate-project/Step3_Logic_Choice/README.md

  Final Decision:
 Solution 2 is the better option because it makes the system safer while remaining practical and easy to apply.

+---

+Solution 2: Sensor-Based Priority System

+Use separate sensors for detecting:

+Train approach (distance-based)

+Vehicle entry and exit at the crossing (pressure or motion sensors)

+Logic:

+If a train is detected within a certain range, start a countdown to lower the gate.

+If a vehicle is still detected during countdown, hold the gate until it leaves.

+Once both train has passed and track is clear, raise the gate.

+Adds safety delay and improves reliability in busy areas.